Ed-Pavlov/Binstate/README.md

 ### Control on what thread enter and exit actions are executed

-Binstate don't use it's own thread to execute transitions.
+Binstate doesn't use its own thread to execute transitions.

 `Raise(event)`
 executes an 'exit' action of the current state and an 'enter' action of the new state on the current thread.